 Could You Utilize a Transaction Coordinator in Your Commercial Real Estate Brokerage Business?

 On the residential side of the real estate brokerage industry, there are people known as transaction coordinators who will work along with the agents on their sale transactions, and basically do most of the follow-up once the agreement to sell a home has been signed by both buyer and seller.
 So these transaction coordinators will then directly interact with both the buyer and the seller and their representatives, and both follow-up on and coordinate things such as the progress of the overall transaction, the loan approval process, the contingency dates, inspections, and the majority of the general communication with everyone involved in the transaction, so that the agent can then free up all of that time to go out and develop more new business.
-In addition, it’s not uncommon for one of these coordinators to charge just $350.00 or so for doing all of this work on a transaction, and oftentimes they won’t charge anything if the sale doesn’t close.
+In addition, it’s not uncommon for one of these coordinators to charge just $350.00 to $500.00 or so for doing all of this work on a transaction, and oftentimes they won’t charge anything if the sale doesn’t close.

 While I’ve mentioned that these types of coordinators are fairly common on the residential side of the business, it’s rare for me to find a commercial broker who has ever utilized one of them in their own transactions, and it’s more common when the commercial broker is in an office that also has residential agents within it, and they’ll then utilize a coordinator who is making their services available to the residential agents within that office.